Biocentrism News - Robert Lanza's Theory of the Universe

 Quantum theory increasingly casts doubts about the existence of time as we know it.
 The presence or absence of time is an important factor in any fundamental look into the nature of the cosmos.

 Time is biocentric.
 When people speak of time, they are usually referring to change.
 But change is not the same thing as time.
 To measure anything’s position precisely, at any given instant, is to “lock-in” on one static frame of its motion, as in a film.
 Conversely, as soon as you observe movement or momentum you cannot isolate a frame — because momentum is the summation of many frames.
 Sharpness in one parameter induces blurriness in the other.
 Time is simply the way we animate events — the still frames — of the spatial world.
-It is a tool of our mind (see The Grand Biocentric Design, Chapter 11 “The Arrow of Time,” which explains how the observer creates the arrow of time, indeed, time itself).
+It is a tool of our mind.

 Consider an experiment that was recently published in the prestigious scientific journal Science.
 Scientists in France shot photons into an apparatus, and showed that what they did could retroactively change something that had already happened in the past.
 As the photons passed a fork in the apparatus, they had to decide whether to behave like particles or waves when they hit a beam splitter.
 Later on — well after the photons passed the fork — the experimenter could randomly switch a second beam splitter on and off.
 It turns out that what the observer decided at that point, determined what the particle actually did at the fork in the past.
 At that moment, the experimenter chose his past.